Dragonborn 5e: Unleash Your Inner Dragon in Dungeons & Dragons”

 Tortles can be any class in Dungeons & Dragons 5th Edition, but some classes may be more suited to their natural abilities and traits.
 Here are a few examples of classes that work well with Tortles:

-5. Ranger: Tortles have a natural proficiency in the Survival skill, making them well-suited for a Ranger’s exploration-focused playstyle.
+Ranger: Tortles have a natural proficiency in Survival skills, making them well-suited for a Ranger’s exploration-focused playstyle.
 Their high Constitution score also makes them more resilient in combat, while their natural armor class reduces the need for heavy armor.

 Overall, Tortles can be a versatile and interesting choice for a variety of different classes in Dungeons & Dragons 5th Edition.